patrikspiess/web/README.md

     Or set these variables in your CI/CD setting when using it in a pipeline.
 Make sure to not expose the token to any log-files ot output.

-- Run the Surge deployment task with these variables in your workflow.
+- Run the surge deployment task with these variables in your workflow.

     ```yaml
     jobs: